 Lower Zambezi National Park is relatively undeveloped with its beauty lying in its wilderness state.
-The diversity of animals here is not as wide as the other big parks, but the area presents wonderful opportunities to get close to game wandering in and out of the Zambezi channels.
+The diversity of animals here is not as wide as the other big parks, but the area presents wonderful opportunities to get close to the game wandering in and out of the Zambezi channels.
 The Park lies opposite the famous Mana Pools Reserve in Zimbabwe, so the whole area on both sides of the Zambezi River is a massive wildlife sanctuary.
-There are a number of new camps in this area.
+There are a several new camps in this area.

 The Mosi-oa-Tunya National Park

-The Mosi-oa-Tunya National Park includes the Victoria Falls and stretches for approximately 12 kilometres (7.5 miles) up the Zambezi River above the falls.
+The Mosi-oa-Tunya National Park includes the Victoria Falls and stretches for approximately 12 kilometers (7.5 miles) up the Zambezi River above the falls.
 The Park provides a home for numerous antelope species, zebra, giraffe, warthog, and a variety of birds and smaller animals.
 Elephants cross the Zambezi from the Zimbabwean side and walk through the Park and the surrounding area.

 Best time to travel:

 - May to October is the best time for game viewing in Zambia as it is the dry season when animals congregate around the rivers and waterholes